Greetings fellow feline wanderers! Skye Blake here, with exciting info I tracked down about camping with a cat.

 See “Preparing for a Trip” for more details.

 You can also use outdoor mesh enclosures if you wish to bring them.
 They’re portable and they give your cat room to lounge and play… think “portable catio”!

 Here are a few travel enclosures…

 What To Do At Your Campground

-When you set up or break down equipment, keep your kitty safe and happy in his carrier in a safe place like the car.
+When you set up or break down equipment, keep your kitty safe and happy in his carrier in a safe place like the car or his travel enclosure.